Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/Agien_Petra_ukeh/Task2.md

-# DESIGN A MOBILE APPLICATION FOR TYPHOID SCREENING
+# DESIGN A MOBILE APPLICATION FOR TYPHOID FEVER SCREENING

 <p> Tyscreener is a mobile app that assists in the diagnostic of typhoid fever with integrating features for wide and easy adoption and use. </p>